“The worst thing is to look like you don’t have anything to do—it looks like you’re not important.”

 —14-year-old girl talking about her phone

-Unlimited access to social media hinders ability to form deep relationships, TRUST doesn’t form over social media platforms but rather over time and in person.
+Unlimited access to social media hinders the ability to form deep relationships.
+TRUST doesn’t form over social media platforms but rather over time and in person.

 There are teenagers that utilize Social Media correctly.
 A healthy relationship with social media is one where a teen does the following:

 Rarely has an active presence on their feeds

 He or she can do homework and other activities without checking in on social media

 They are very active with different friend groups and have face-to-face connections

 Maintains strong personal relationships with family members

 Rarely gossip and is aware of the drama that is associated with social media

 Doesn’t feel pressure to fit in